maytakahashi/wiki-game/README.md

 arguments.

 Let's take a brief detour here to learn about the `Command` library.
-Take a look at the command-demo directory on your box for a sample usage and explanations.
+Take a look at the command-demo directory in the home directory of your box for a sample usage and explanations.

 # Web scraping